 - Trans Seniors

 - Creating More Accessible Services for Trans Communities

 Workshop formats are flexible and will be tailored to meet your needs, including one hour, half-day, and full-day sessions.
-Contact firstname.lastname@example.org or call 864-2548 for more information and to request a session.
+Contact email@example.com or call 864-2548 for more information.

 Please click here to access video resources.
 These videos were made possible through funding provided by the Government of Alberta.